-Ben joined PFTAC in July 2016, and is an Australian national.
-Ben has extensive experience both as a bank supervisor with APRA, the Australian bank regulator, and working in the commercial banking sector.
-More recently, he has worked with the IMF as a TA advisor in the Caribbean.
+Ben joined PFTAC in July 2016 and is an Australian national.
+Ben has extensive experience both as a bank supervisor with the Australian Prudential Regulatory Authority (APRA), the Australian bank regulator, and working in the commercial banking sector.
+He previously worked with the IMF as a TA advisor in the Caribbean.